billhhh/MnasNet-pytorch-pretrained/README.md

 You could refer to my logs for more details.
 Continuing my training process may achieve better results.

-To the best of my knowledge, it is the highest Top1 Accuracy open-source model which only trained on standard ilsvrc12 Imagenet 1k training set(1281167 images) and test on validation set(50000 mages).
+To the best of my knowledge, it is the highest Top1 Accuracy open-source model which only trained on standard ilsvrc12 Imagenet 1k training set(1281167 images) and test on validation set(50000 images).

 ## Training Strategies